 Residents are required to show ID when they visit a West Sussex Recycling Centre (RC) for proof of residency.
 Access to centres will be denied if you do not have proof of address or are not a West Sussex council taxpayer.
-See if you need to book your visit in advance on our Book to recycle page.

 Special arrangement for East Grinstead RC

 Surrey County Council make a contribution to the running costs of the East Grinstead centre and therefore, in addition to West Sussex residents, Surrey residents in the following postcodes are allowed access:

 - TN8 7

 - TN8 5

 In order to gain access, residents from these postcode areas will need to show one form of identification from the list below.

 Acceptable forms of ID

 Residents need to show one form of identification from the list below.
 Any other form of identification will not be accepted at the centre.

 - Current driving licence (photo card or paper licence will be accepted) - preferred option